Explainer · June 17, 2026

 What is the difference between an AI agent and an AI clone?

 An AI agent executes tasks: it plans, calls tools, and gets work done fast.
-An AI clone supplies judgment: it answers the way a specific, named person would, with their taste and accountability.
-Agents are the execution layer; clones are the judgment layer.
+An AI clone carries the knowledge of a specific, named person: it answers the way they would, drawing on their expertise, taste, and named judgment.
+Agents do the work; clones supply the human knowledge behind it.
 They are complementary, not competing.

 Do AI agents and AI clones compete?

-No. They sit at different layers and work together.
-An agent can do the work; a clone can decide whether the work is right, sign off on it, or unblock it with a named person’s judgment.
-The agent brings speed; the clone brings accountable judgment.
+No. They do different jobs and work together.
+An agent can do the work; a clone can decide whether the work is right, sign off on it, or unblock it with a named person’s knowledge and judgment.
+The agent brings speed; the clone brings the expertise and named judgment of a real person.

-Why can’t an AI agent just provide judgment too?
+Why can’t an AI agent just supply that knowledge too?

 Agents are optimized for execution against a goal, drawing on general training.
-Judgment that a business can stand behind has to be a specific, named person’s, taste, conviction, and accountability that an anonymous agent cannot provide.
+The knowledge a business can stand behind is a specific, named person’s: their expertise, taste, conviction, and the named judgment an anonymous agent cannot provide.
 That is what a clone adds on top.

 Where do company brains fit in?

-Clone an expert, or build on the judgment layer over the API and SDK.
+Clone an expert, or build on their knowledge over the API and SDK.